 My senior always says to me that “read the section as it is, understand as it is and express the section as it is”.

 This article is an approach to the intention of the draftsmen behind the provisions of sections 301 and 302 of the Code and how they empowered the Magistrates and Courts by these sections.
-By approaching such, I’ve found out that the draftsmen have categorised CHAPTER XXIV for “GENERAL PROVISIONS AS TO INQUIRIES AND TRIALS” and listed the provisions inside this chapter by its stage in the criminal proceedings.
+By approaching such, I’ve found out that the draftsmen have categorised CHAPTER XXIV for “GENERAL PROVISIONS AS TO INQUIRIES AND TRIALS” and listed the provisions inside this chapter by their stage in the criminal proceedings.
 For example, section 301 Cr.P.C is the provision for appearance by Public Prosecutor in criminal proceedings (first stage in criminal proceeding).
-Section 302(1) is for the person who can conduct the prosecution in police case and section 302(2) is for the person who can conduct prosecution in complaint case.
+Section 302(1) is for the person who can conduct the prosecution in police case and section 302(2) is for the person who can conduct prosecution in a complaint case.
 This paragraph is for the total understanding of the subject matter of this entire article and the subsequent paragraphs are the rich explanations for that.

 Now,